 The Police Department works closely with the City's Human Resources Department to recruit candidates for a career with the Missouri City Police Department.
 The Department offers two primary hiring tracks:

-- Track 2 is for police cadets who must have a four year degree, be a veteran of the U.S. military with at least two years of full time continuous military service, or be a full-time employee with the City of Missouri City.
+- Track 2 – Police Cadet.
+Under this track applicants are not TCOLE certified.
+Applicants must have either a four year college degree, a minimum of two years full time continuous service in the military, currently enrolled in a TCOLE Approved Law Enforcement Academy or be a full time employee with the City of Missouri City.

 Applicants not disqualified from testing, will receive an invitation for examination from the Civil Service Director.
-The invitation will confirm the examination date, time, and place.
-It will also contain a Personal History Statement packet for applicants to complete and sign and then submit during check-in on the examination date.
+The invitation will confirm the examination date, time, and location.
+For those applicants who pass both the physical and written portions, a Personal History Statement packet will be sent to you via email.
+You must complete, sign, notarize (where applicable), and return to the Police Department.